 Pro tip: LinkedIn’s mobile app is awesome, but it has the unfortunate flaw of sending generic connection requests as soon as you hit the “connect” button.
-This leaves you looking like a desperate college graduate instead of a put-together professional on the rise.
+This leaves you looking like a desperate college graduate instead of a well-put-together professional on the rise.

 The email prospecting process

 You can’t find everyone over LinkedIn, and some people just don’t log in all that often.
 That’s why our next step will involve finding email addresses for those prospects.
 There are a few competing software platforms out there for sourcing business emails.
 Not all of them are great, but there’s one that has impressed me since 2017: Hunter.io.

 Just be aware that Hunter limits you to 50 searches per month on the free plan.
 If you already have your list of 20 prospects, then it’ll be more than enough for your purposes.

 What to say when you reach out to prospects